Impact of Raydium on Your Token's Success

 Legacy AMM v4

-- Creation Cost: Higher initial SOL requirement (approximately 0.7 SOL)
+- Creation Cost: High initial SOL requirement (approx. 0.45 SOL).

-- Market Structure: Includes automated OpenBook market creation
+- Market Structure: Requires OpenBook market creation.

-Concentrated liquidity (CLMM)
+Concentrated Liquidity (CLMM)

-- Advanced Features: Offers concentrated liquidity positions for higher capital efficiency
+- Advanced Features: Offers concentrated liquidity positions for higher capital efficiency.

-- Target Use: Best suited for pairs with established trading patterns and active management
+- Target Use: Best suited for pairs with established trading patterns and active management.

 Why Choose Standard AMM for Token Launch?

 The new Standard AMM pool type has become the preferred choice for most token launches on Raydium and offers significant advantages for projects entering the Solana ecosystem.
-Its streamlined approach to liquidity provision eliminates the need to create an OpenBook Market ID, resulting in lower setup costs and faster deployment times.
+Its streamlined approach to liquidity provision eliminates the need to create an OpenBook Market ID, resulting in lower setup costs and faster deployment.
 This makes it particularly attractive to new projects looking to establish a market presence quickly and cost-effectively.

 One of the most significant advantages of Standard AMM is its full compatibility with Solana's Token-2022 program.
 This advanced token standard opens new possibilities for token creators and supports new feature extensions.
 This compatibility ensures that projects can utilize advanced token features while maintaining seamless integration with Raydium's liquidity infrastructure.